If you are planing on purchasing a point-and-shoot camera, why not reconsider and use the camera in your phone.

 Images can be stored and displayed on sites like Flickr, Photobucket and others or shared with family and friends.

 Who doesn’t want to share a picture?
 With the touch of a button you can let anyone see your new image by sending it via the internet.
-It goes to the core of who we are as
+It goes to the core of who we are as humans, the desire to communicate with others.

 Social networking sites (Facebook, Twitter and Tumblr for example) allow us to instantly upload our images.
 The feed back you get and the enjoyment of the process may encourage you to just keep on clicking your camera.